Team Structure

 Activity Description

 Deep Work We value deep work.
 The sort of work you can only do when you're uninterupted for an extended period of time.
-Developers can "go dark" in order to produce better results and avoid distractions.
+Engineers can "go dark" in order to produce better results and avoid distractions.

 Flexible Working